 When a child is 2 years old old they are usually physically and developmentally ready to start riding a balance bike.
 But there are no hard and fast rules.
 If your child is 18 months old, and wants to try out a balance bike, there’s no reason to discourage them.
 They can hold the bike upright to support themselves, ring the bell, and get accustomed to it.

-Get your little one to sit on the saddle and hold the handlebars.
-With their shoes on, they should be able to reach the floor with the flat of their feet, or just slightly on the balls of their feet.
+To check if the balance bike size is right for your child, get your little one to sit on the saddle and hold the handlebars.
+With their shoes on, they should be able to reach the floor with the flat of their feet.